bagisto/bagisto/README.md

 #### Contribute

-Bagisto is a community driven project, we appreciate every contribution from the community
+Bagisto is a community-driven project, we appreciate every contribution from the community

 - If you found an issue that you think we should know about, or if you have a suggestion, please submit an issue.
 - If you want to submit a solution or offer a new feature, please create a pull request.